daniel-wrench/sf_gap_analysis/README.md

     - ~~Tested on Wind test set with all 3 bin sizes~~
     - ~~Calculate results for Wind dataset with all 3 bin sizes (20 files)~~
     - For PSP (100 files)
+    - For PSP
-6. Update scatterplot (25 versions of 20 Wind files)
+6. Update scatterplot (25 versions of 40 Wind intervals; 25 versions of 175 PSP intervals)
+    - REMOVE VERTICAL SPINES, ADD TICK MARKS TO X-AXIS AND LEFT-MOST Y-AXIS
     - **Speed up plot iteration process** (get the latest scatterplot to show at meeting, plus an example)
+        - For sfs_gapped_corrected, only save the intervals we want to plot, not all
     - Make statement about when to use which method
     - Performance on PSP?
 7. Calculate correlation between slope APE and MAPE